-Transport waste is waste that we transport between
+Transport waste is waste that we transport between facilities.

-IPN by-products
+PVC by-products

-The IPN waste is not possible to use in new IPN foam core, instead this is reused in other material flows.
-IPN by-products created from the waste stream are associated with IPN core production.
+The PVC waste is not possible to use in new PVC foam core, instead this is reused in other material flows.
+PVC byproducts created from the waste stream are associated with PVC core production.
 We wish to increase the market for this waste stream in order to convert it from a cost for Diab into something positive that could generate business.
-During mid-2019 these activities rendered in that all IPN by-products produced at the Laholm site, that should have been put on landfill, now are non landfill, apart from being raw material for our own production of Divinycell Recoboard.
-Recobaord has reached some acceptance by customers as a low cost sandwhich core materia, but still the volume is too low and more activites have been started duiring the year to improve the situation.
+Since mid-2019 these activities rendered several opportunities at the Laholm site, apart from being raw material for our own production of Divinycell Recoboard.
+Recoboard has reached some acceptance by customers in several applications, but still the volume is too low and moreactivities have been started during the year to improve the situation.